P. F. Dahler: Historical context

 In the 20th century the assault on Indo culture in the Dutch East Indies to Westernise accelerated, rapidly enforcing a one-sided identification with Dutch culture rigorously imposed by the ruling colonial authorities.
 From their historic role as indispensable intermediaries and change agents, the Indos were increasingly reduced to a marginal position in colonial society.

 Simultaneously the Dutch Ethical Policy created an educated indigenous elite increasingly voicing the idea of Indonesian national independence.
 For the relatively small Indo-European community (less than 0.5% of the total native population) this posed the challenge of positioning itself between the emerging forces of the Indonesian National Awakening and the repressive forces of the colonial power.

 Throughout the Japanese occupation of the Dutch East Indies in World War II and the following Indonesian revolution the existing estrangement between the native Indo-European population and indigenous peoples only widened and intensified.

 In the first half of the 20th century during both the Dutch and Japanese colonial period as well as the Indonesian revolution Dahler was one of the leading Indo-European figures voicing the idea of so-called 'Association' i.e. integration of the Indo-Europeans into the indigenous population.

-Pre–World War II
+Early life

 Dahler was born on 21 February 1883 in Semarang.
 He spoke several indigenous languages and had risen to the rank of 'Controleur' in the colonial civil service in the Dutch East Indies.
 In 1918 he befriended famous politician and activist E.F.E.
 Douwes Dekker and became a leader of the new National Indische Party.
 1922 he became that party's delegate in the People's Assembly (Dutch: Volksraad).
 In 1938 he was an editor of the Malay language weekly 'Penindjauan'.
 Here he befriended the indigenous intellectuals Amir and Sam Ratulangi.
 At the same time he was editor in chief of the Malay language paper 'Bintang Timoer' (English: Eastern Star).
-He was also a teacher in amongst others Douwes Dekker’s ‘Ksatrian’ schools as well as the ‘Pergoeroean Rakjat’ schools.
+He was also a teacher in amongst others Douwes Dekker's ‘Ksatrian’ schools as well as the ‘Pergoeroean Rakjat’ schools.